LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Method

 \subsection{Hypothesis Generation}

-As illustrated in Figure \ref{fig:placeholder}, \AlgName begins with material candidate generation, followed by physicochemical property prediction, candidate evaluation, and evolutionary refinement.
+As illustrated in Figure \ref{fig:placeholder}, \AlgName begins with the generation of material candidates, followed by the prediction of physicochemical properties, the evaluation of candidates and the evolutionary refinement.
 This stage combines the generative capabilities of LLMs with domain-guided constraints to synthesize chemically plausible hypotheses aligned with quantitative property targets.
 At each iteration $n$, the LLM $\pi_\theta$ samples a batch of $b$ candidate materials $\mathcal{M}^b$ from the prompt $\mathbf{p}_n$.
-Appendix~\ref{app:llema}, Figure \ref{fig:prompt_img} details the construction of this prompt, composed of four components:
+Appendix~\ref{app:llemma}, Figure \ref{fig:prompt_img} details the construction of this prompt, composed of four components:

 \begin{itemize}[leftmargin=*] \item \textbf{Task Specification:} The task description contains the natural language discovery objective $\mathcal{T}$ (e.g., ``wide-bandgap semiconductors'') ensuring that candidate generation remains aligned with the overarching goals of the task, while also encoding the property constraints $\mathcal{C}$ (e.g., band gap $\geq 2.5$ eV, formation energy $\leq -1.0$ eV/atom) that distinguish valid from invalid designs. \item \textbf{Chemistry-Informed Design Principles:} After the initial generation ($n=0$), the prompt incorporates chemistry-informed design rules $\mathcal{R}$ (e.g., same-group elemental substitutions, stoichiometry-preserving replacements).
 These rules act as operators that encode domain knowledge, guiding the search toward chemically meaningful regions of the space while maintaining enough flexibility to allow for novel discoveries.
 Appendix~\ref{app:evolution_rules} details the evolution rules. \item \textbf{Demonstrations:} The population buffer $\mathcal{P}_{n-1}$ maintains separate buffers to hold examples of successful ($\mathbb{M}^+$) and failed ($\mathbb{M}^-$) candidates from prior iterations.
 Storing them in distinct buffers makes it possible to supply balanced demonstrations in $\mathbf{p}_n$, providing the LLM with explicit in-context feedback.
 This organization helps the model infer decision boundaries between promising and invalid designs more effectively. \item \textbf{Crystallographic Representation:} For each proposed candidate $\mathcal{M}_j$, the LLM outputs a crystallographic configuration in structured JSON format, specifying the reduced chemical formula, lattice parameters, atomic species, and fractional coordinates (Figure~\ref{fig:placeholder}B).
 This standardized, machine-readable representation enables direct downstream evaluation with the property-predictor ${f}$, which predicts physicochemical properties and updates the population state. \end{itemize}